 Arsenic is used in many industries and can result in the pollution of water sources.

 Arsenic is highly toxic and cannot be removed from the environment, but it can be washed out of the air by rain or snow and dissolved in water.
-However, trace elements will remain in water sources like lakes, rivers, and underground.
+However, trace elements will remain in lakes, rivers, and underground water sources.

 In well water arsenic can come from industrial waste, agricultural fertilizers.
 Or herbicides(4).